TristanvanLeeuwen/IP_and_Im_Lectures/_sources/what_is.md

 u(x)= \frac{1}{(2\pi)^{d/2}}\int_{\mathbb{R}^d} \widehat{u}(\xi) e^{-\imath \xi\cdot x}\mathrm{d}\xi.
 $$

 The challenge here lies in retrieving $u$ from a limited set of samples.
-As the time needed for a scan is proportional to the number of samples acquired, much research is being done on devising methods to recover images from under sampled Fourier measurements.
+As the time needed for a scan is proportional to the number of samples acquired, much research is being done on devising methods to recover images from under-sampled Fourier measurements.

 +++